dipankar08/SimpleStyle/README.md

 # SimpleStyle
 World's simplest web UI layout framework.
 This provides the key dom classes which should be used to build a responsive website as fast as possible.

+### How to use it:
+Download https://raw.githubusercontent.com/dipankar08/SimpleStyle/master/simplestyle.scss and use it by adding the below line.
+`<link rel="stylesheet" type="text/css" href="simplestyle.css" />`

 ### Supported features.
 Below table shows a list of features which is used to build a responsive website.